matome-cli/contact-manager/README.md

      ```PowerShell
      npm run dev
      npm run host
-  *project is not complete so copy and paste the second comand to create a local server then type the url (IPv4 address) into your browser on your mobile device
+  *project is not complete so copy and paste the second command to create a local server then type the url (IPv4 address) into your browser on your mobile device